uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ---
 # Basic Workflow with Individual LTS and s3cmd

-In this tutorial, we will guide you through using `s3cmd` on the Cheaha system to effectively manage and interact with your individual LTS account.
-We will cover the installation and configuration of `s3cmd`, and demonstrate essential operations, including creating buckets, listing, copying, downloading, and deleting [buckets and objects](../index.md#terminology) in your LTS account.
-In addition, we will show you how to set and manage read and write access for other accounts to your LTS buckets and objects.
+In this tutorial, we will guide you through using `s3cmd` on the Cheaha system to effectively manage and interact with your individual LTS allocation.
+We will cover the installation and configuration of `s3cmd`, and demonstrate essential operations, including creating buckets, listing, copying, downloading, and deleting [buckets and objects](../index.md#terminology) in your LTS allocation.
+In addition, we will show you how to set and manage read and write access for other allocations to your LTS buckets and objects.

 ## Prerequisites

 To get up to speed, you should have a basic understanding of how to use the shell/terminal.
 If you’re not familiar with these concepts, we recommend checking out our [learning resources on basic shell usage](../../../workflow_solutions/shell.md#shell-reference).

-You will also need an individual LTS account created by our team.
-If you believe you need an account but do not have one, please [contact us](../../../index.md#how-to-contact-us).
+You will also need an individual LTS allocation created by our team.
+If you believe you need an allocation but do not have one, please [contact us](../../../index.md#how-to-contact-us).

 ## Setting Up Your Environment